top of page

 The Mortgage Guarantee Scheme

-The mortgage guarantee scheme was launched back in April 2021 and currently runs to 31st December 2023.
+The mortgage guarantee scheme was launched back in April 2021 and currently runs to 3oth June 2025.
 It is designed to help supply of government backed mortgages with as little as a 5% deposit.

 The guarantee compensates mortgage lenders for a portion of net losses suffered in the event of repossession.
 The guarantee applies to 80% of the purchase value of the guaranteed property, covering 95% of these net losses.
 The lender therefore retains a 5% risk in the portion of losses covered by the guarantee.
 This ensures that the lender retains some risk in every loan they arrange.